-CodeTwo Exchange Rules PRO enables removing defined keywords from messages.
-This feature is very useful, if for example the end user doesn't want to see the "Spam" word or the "Scanned for spam" string added to the message subject by the spam filtering software of the email recipient.
+CodeTwo Exchange Rules Pro can remove defined keywords from messages.
+This feature is very useful if, for example, the end user does not want to see the word "Spam" or the "Scanned for spam" string added to the message subject by the spam filtering software of the email recipient.

 How to configure this action

-To activate this action for a given rule, click Add in the Actions tab and select Remove keywords from the menu (Fig. 1.).
+To activate this action in a given rule, click Add on the Actions tab and select Remove keywords from the menu (Fig. 1.).

-The Remove keywords action action will appear in the List of actions while the right pane will show the action properties (Fig. 2.).
+The Remove keywords action will appear on the List of actions while the right pane will show the action's properties (Fig. 2.).

-CodeTwo Exchange Rules Pro is capable of scanning the message's Subject, Body, or Body and Subject in search of the keywords.
-What is more, the search is performed case-insensitively.
-By selecting Remove white spaces you make sure the phrases removed from the subject or body will not leave any empty spaces (Fig. 3.).
+CodeTwo Exchange Rules Pro is capable of scanning the message's subject, body, or body and subject in search of keywords.
+What is more, the search operation is case insensitive.

-All the defined keywords will appear in the properties pane (Fig. 4.).
+All the defined keywords will appear in the action's properties pane (Fig. 4.).

 Fig. 4.
 Keywords visible on the properties pane.